MokhaLeee/fe8u-cskillsys-kernel/docs/Abstract.md

 For non-ballista combat, it will cause the battle actor lose hit rate with the attack distance increases (`hit -10%` per distance).

+## Convoy

+Convoy items has been expanded to 200.

 ## Suspend

 ![image](./gfx/Home_Suspend.png)